mrdandelion6/Terminal-Sword/A3/notes.md

 - managing the player state for a dynamic set of clients
 ### solution:
 - use another dynamic set, but each element is of type struct player
+---
+### challenge:
+- reading and writing several stuff at once